YannGarcia/repo/README.md

             . ~/devenv.bash
         fi
 ```

+If you do not want to follow these steps, update the devenv.bash accordingly by modifying variables HOME_BIN, HOME_INC, HOME_LIB...

 ## 3. Hardware testing ##
 The hardware testing is a special hardware used to validate embedded development.